 This “light bulb moment” drew him toward urology, and there he marched.
 After graduating, he was accepted to UCSF’s Residency in Urology and was invited to continue as a fellow in the Endourology and Laparoscopy program under the direction of Marshall Stoller, MD and Thomas Chi, MD.
 Which brings us to 2020.

-“Our urology program at UCSF trains leaders in our field and Dr. Bayne is a perfect example,” notes Raj S. Pruthi, Chair, Department of Urology, UCSF.
+“Our urology program at UCSF trains leaders in our field and Dr. Bayne is a perfect example,” notes Raj S. Pruthi, Professor, Department of Urology, UCSF.
 “He is a bright, driven, and compassionate doctor and researcher who followed a passion and a dream.
 He grew up in neighboring Fremont and is happy to be serving his community.”

 With this new beginning, Dr. Bayne has set new goals.
 “My personal interest lies in the clinical, social, and behavioral factors that contribute to kidney stone formation and influence treatment outcomes.
 I hope to build my career as an independently funded researcher in this field.
 My overall goal is to elucidate and eliminate social factors causing disparities in nephrolithiasis treatment and prevention.”